-KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins going forward.
-KBN's outstanding green loans amounted to about 6% of total loans as of March 2019 and the bank expects this share to increase going forward.
+Over the next 12-18 months, we expect KBN's profitability to be lower than the levels posted in 2019 and 2018 because of lower lending margins following cumulative cuts by 150 basis points in Norges Bank's reference rate to a historic low of 0%.
+Further, KBN's green loans that are financed from the proceeds of green bond issuances are offered to borrowers at a discount of 10 basis points, which could put some pressure on its margins going forward.
+Outstanding green loans amounted to 6% of gross loans as of March 2020 and the institution expects this share to increase going forward.

 KBN's financial flexibility is helped by strong operating efficiency.
-Operating expenses have been maintained at 5 basis points of total assets in 2018 and Q1 2019 (see Exhibit 6).
-The bank's low costs are consistent with its peers and we think that expenses will remain low because of KBN's unchanged monoline business model and efficient distribution.
-KBN employed 74 full time employees at year end-2018, a slight decrease from 2017.
-Higher expenses in recent quarters were associated with IT development costs to improve the institution's digital offering.
+Operating expenses have been maintained at a low 0.06% of total assets in 2019 and 0.05% in Q1 2020 (see Exhibit 6).
+KBN's low costs are consistent with its peers and we think that expenses will remain low because of KBN's unchanged business model and efficient distribution.
+Higher expenses in recent quarters were associated with IT development costs and increased hiring-in of staff for the compliance function.

-Exhibit 6

-KBN demonstrates strong operating efficiency with a low level of operating expenses
+Exhibit 6 KBN demonstrates strong operating efficiency with a low level of operating expenses